hughperkins/coriander/README.md

 ### Host-side

-On the host-side, currently, there is code to:
+On the host-side, there is code to:
 - get hold of the name of the kernel being called
 - get hold of the llvm `Value *`s being passed to the kernel call
 - get hold of the `grid` and `block` dimensions being passed to the kernel launch
-- in addition, all these cuda commands are being stripped from the IR

-To do:
-- replace the (already purged) cuda kernel launch calls with opencl kernel launch calls
+- replace the cuda kernel launch calls with opencl kernel launch calls

 ## Roadmap

 ### Things that would be cool to get working

-- kernel launch
-  - compile host-side kernel launch code, and launch a kernel :-)
 - be able to handle pointer arithmetic for host-side `float *`s representing opencl gpu memory :-P

 ### Things we *need* to be working for tensorflow